Executive Action: JFK Witness Deaths and the London Times Actuary

 It is important to re-emphasize that Whitaker said not a word about unnatural deaths.
 In any case, his response settled the matter.
 The HSCA’s designated “statistical expert” just added to Whitaker’s obfuscation.

 The HSCA designated statistical expert Jacqueline Hess dismissed the actuary’s odds as being invalid, claiming that it was “unsolvable”.
 Hess testified that she consulted with actuarial experts, who told her “you cannot establish any kind of universe” of material witnesses.
 This was pure disinformation.
 The 552 Warren Commission witnesses were a defined universe.
-And at least 30 died in the 1964-78 period.
-At least 18 were unnatural: 11 homicides, 6 accidents and 1 suicide.
+At least 30 died in the 1964-78 period.
+At least 14 were ruled unnatural: 4 homicides, 6 accidents and 4 suicides.
 Only one or two unnatural deaths would normally be expected..
 The 552 witnesses can be viewed as a subset of the approximately 1400 JFK-related witnesses named in the reference Who’s Who in the JFK Assassination.

 The HSCA dismissal of the actuarial odds was a ruse (like the Magic Bullet Theory) to maintain the cover-up.